 Gulfport Arts & Heritage is seeking board members Are you interested in Gulfport history and culture?
 Do you have ideas for expanding Gulfport Arts & Heritage’s programming and membership?
 Consider joining our board of directors!
 Send a statement of interest to amanda@gulfporthistoricalsociety.org.

-The Mysterious Origins of Florida Friday, March 20 at 7:00 PM at the Gulfport History Museum Please let us know if you’re attending!
+Picturing Paradise: From John James Audubon to the Florida Highwaymen – Plus!
+Gulfport’s Plein Air Painters Friday, May 15 at 6:00 PM at the Gulfport Public Library Please let us know if you’re attending!
 Your RSVP allows us to provide enough space, seating, and refreshments for everyone.

 Join Gulfport Arts & Heritage on a stroll through history in the heart of Gulfport.
 The tour lasts for approximately 1.5 hours.

 $15 for non-members, free for GAH members.
 Registration is required.
-Check in begins at 3 PM on the museum porch.
-Please note the museum will be closed.
-Public restrooms are available in Chase Park.
+Check in begins at 3:00 PM.

 Did you know that you can browse and search hundreds of photographs, postcards, and objects from the museum’s collection online?
 The catalog is updated regularly and is available to view 24/7.

-See someone or something you know?
+See someone or something you know in the catalog?
 Have a story?
 Share your knowledge with us and the community by emailing HistoryMuseum@mygulfport.us.
-Email links are also available at the bottom of each entry in the catalog.
+Email links are also available at the bottom of each entry.

 All workshops listed are FREE and all materials are provided!